bugzilla/bugzilla/docs/en/rst/administering/custom-fields.rst

 - *Can be set on bug creation:*
   Boolean that determines whether this field can be set on bug creation.
 If not selected, then a bug must be created before this field can be set.
-See :ref:`bugreports` for information about filing bugs.
+See :ref:`filing` for information about filing bugs.

 - *Displayed in bugmail for new bugs:*